 - An increase in self-confidence

-- A feeling of satisfaction and relief for solving this aesthetic problem that has always bothered you.
+- A feeling of satisfaction and relief for solving this aesthetic problem that has always been a concern for you.

 About Ear Surgery

-Otoplasty is most often performed under local anaesthesia but can be done under general anaesthesia as well.
-Since every patient is different, the surgical technique varies based on the type of correction needed.
-The specific technique chosen by your surgeon will determine the location of the incisions and scars.
+Since every patient is different, the surgical technique varies depending on the type of correction.
+The specific technique your surgeon chooses will determine the location of the incisions and scars.